kevbuh/guide/README.md

 ## Roadmap

-- [x] Build symbolic engine
-    - [x] expression to AST representation
-    - [x] implement common laws on the AST
-    - [ ] complete all logical rules
-        - [ ] implication and bi-conditional laws
-        - [ ] simplifications laws like "Zero and One" Law, Identity Law, double negation
-    - [ ] fix idempotent bug
-    - [ ] simplify AST at each step
 - [x] Build prompt engine
     - [x] use the engine to collect all the logical prompts
     - [x] and feed it to the LM